This useful guide breaks down everything you need to know about macros, including how to track them & how to calculate how many you need per day.

 - Hence, 540/9 = 60 (this is the total amount in grams for your intake of fats)

 Seems like a lot?
-Just use this calculator to find out the intake of your macros (in grams) for each day.
+If you’re not sure how to track macros, just use this macro calculator to find out the intake of your macros (in grams) for each day.

 Note: Macros aren’t constants.
 As you lose/gain weight based on your circumstances, you reach different stages in your diet and hence, your food intake needs to undergo a change as well.
 So, when you hit your goals, rework your macros (like you would with calories).
 Isn’t this fun?
 You are in charge and you get to manipulate your diet based on your needs.